 };

-When you submit the form, you should see our data console logged in our frontend via our console.log(formState);
+When you submit the form, you should see our data console logged in our frontend via the console.log(formState); that we have in our signup-form.tsx file.

-This is great.
-We are able to pass data to our server action
+This is great!
+We can pass data to our server action and return it via useActionState.

 Zod is a validation library designed for use with TypeScript and JavaScript.
+In this project we'll be using the newly released Zod 4.

-It offers an expressive syntax for creating complex validation schema, which makes Zod particularly useful for validating user-generated data, such as information submitted through forms or received from API requests, to ensure the data aligns with your application's expected structures and types.
+It offers an expressive syntax for creating complex validation schemas, which makes Zod particularly useful for validating user-generated data, such as information submitted through forms or received from API requests, to ensure the data aligns with your application's expected structures and types.

-Let's start by installing Zod with the following command.
+Let's start by installing Zod with the following command:

 import { z } from "zod";